mahaloz/ctf-wiki-en/docs/introduction/mode.md

 ## War Sharing Mode - Belluminar

-In the 2016 World Hacking Masters Challenge (WCTF), the BELLUMINAR CTF (War and Share) system initiated by the Korean POC SECURITY team was introduced for the first time.
-Since then, the BELLUMINAR mode has been started in the country, and the current system is 2016.
-The XMan Summer Camp Sharing Competition of Zhuge Jianwei and the &quot;Baidu Cup&quot; CTF Competition in September of the same year.
+In the 2016 World Hacking Masters Challenge (WCTF), China was first introduced to the Belluminar CTF.
+Since then, Belluminar type of CTFs has been slowly popping up.
+In 2016, this type of competition has been seen in the XMan Summer Camp collected by Zhuge Jianwei and the Baidu Cup CTF Competition in September of the same year.

-At the same time, there is also an official website of the BELLUMINAR system: <http://belluminar.org/>
+Here is the official Belluminar website: <http://belluminar.org/>

-### Introduction to the competition system
+### Introduction to the Belluminar System

 > Belluminar, hacking contest of POC, started at POC2015 in KOREA for the first time.
 Belluminar is from 'Bellum'(war in Latin) and 'seminar'.
 It is not a just hacking contest but a kind of